-Wanna know what are the top 6 exothermic reaction examples in everyday life?
+Wanna know what are some exclusive examples of exothermic reactions in everyday life?
 If yes, then you are at the right place at the very right time.
 But, before going ahead, let me give you a short and crisp review about the fact that what is exothermic reaction anyway!!!

 An exothermic reaction is a type of chemical reaction during which a system releases energy to its surroundings.
 One can also say that in the case of an exothermic process, the change in enthalpy is always negative.
 The opposite of an exothermic reaction is an endothermic reaction.